gowizzard1/resume/src/entries/work/andela.md

 start: 2021-05-20
 ---

-▪ Design and develop an tool that dispatches work at Frontdoor Inc using ReactJs ▪ Contibute to API design and development
+▪ Design and develop an tool that dispatches work using ReactJs ▪ Contibute to API design and development
 ▪ Contributed to ticket grooming and sizing.
 ▪ Code reviews
+▪ Work with clients during the planning phase of projects ▪ Managing projects